Updated: Aug 30, 2021

 Is it because school libraries don’t have what teachers need within the modern curriculum?
 This makes me laugh because the modern curriculum is everything you need from a school library and librarian, as it is all about skills.
 Critical evaluation, independent learning, communication, media and information literacy, teamwork and real-world learning.
 All of which can be taught through inquiry learning and still give teachers the opportunity to teach knowledge-based learning too.
 So why are teachers not hammering down the door of the school library asking to collaborate?

 Is it because teachers are experts in media and information literacy?
 I would love to say yes, that every teacher knows how to support students in finding good quality information, knows how to use keyword searches, knows how to access academic online resources, understands the importance of copyright and teaching about plagiarism but that would not be true.
-I know this because there are times I have talked to teachers and they are surprised that I think they should be teaching these things.
-A teacher telling me that they do not know how to find resources unless they do a Google search.
-Another said they do not know how to find copyright-free sound effects or music so they download illegally.
-Another saying that making children reference spoils the enjoyment of research and one of my favourite recently was that referencing and plagiarism is something for our students to learn when they get to university.
-If we are leaving all of this until they leave school it is too late!
-What about the students who don't go to university.
-Do they not need these skills too?
+I know this because there are times I have talked to teachers and they are surprised that school librarians can support teaching these things and are very grateful when we offer to work alongside them.
+This should be the norm but unfortunately, it is not well known enough that this is what school librarians can do.

 Advocacy is an important role for today's school librarian.
 It is important that they are able to explain to their teachers how they can help and support them.
-One of the best ways I have found over the years is FOSIL (Framework Of Skills for Inquiry Learning) and the IFLA School Library Guidelines, especially chapter 5.
+One of the best ways I have found over the years is showing them this free skills framework - FOSIL (Framework Of Skills for Inquiry Learning) and the IFLA School Library Guidelines, especially chapter 5.
 These two resources should be part of a school librarians arsenal and will provide opportunities to highlight what they can do.

 This FOSIL Inquiry Skill Sets highlights the skills that can be supported through inquiry.